stuartellis/stuartellis-site-hugo/content/articles/fedora-ws-setup.md

 Open a new Terminal window and enter this command:

-    nvm install 6.9.4
+    nvm install --lts

-This installs Node.js 6.9.4 and makes it the default Node.js run-time.
+This installs the latest LTS release of Node.js, and makes it the default Node.js run-time.

 To install the [Yarn](http://yarnpkg.com) package manager, enter these commands in a Terminal window: